MikailaAkeredolu/c16_oop_exam/README.md

 - Open book, Open notes, Can Google, No AI Tools, Share Screen, and be on camera !!!

 ![Screenshot 2024-10-07 at 5 54 46 PM](https://github.com/user-attachments/assets/09a88ba5-e97d-4098-a3a3-816d0ac3bcf6)
-### Use the UML above to answer the questions in your main method
+### Use the UML above to answer most of the questions inside your main method

 > Create an array named **shoppingBag** that contains the 3 clothing items below:
  - clothingItem1 is a small pair of Jeans that cost $20.00